Issue No. 204-205 - December 28, 2000.

 divided into Bosniak and Croatian components.

-Consequently, there are three armed formations in the country
+Consequently, there are three armed formations in

 which are controlled by the representatives of three still